"What are anxiety medications and how do they work?

 - movements you cannot control in your face, tongue, or other body parts (tardive dyskinesia).
 These may be signs of a serious condition.
 Tardive dyskinesia may not go away, even if you stop taking SEROQUEL.
 Tardive dyskinesia may also start after you stop taking SEROQUEL.

-- decreased blood pressure (hypotension), including lightheadedness or fainting caused by a sudden change in heart rate and blood pressure when rising too quickly from a sitting or lying position.
+- decreased blood pressure (orthostatic hypotension), including lightheadedness or fainting caused by a sudden change in heart rate and blood pressure when rising too quickly from a sitting or lying position.

 - increases in blood pressure in children and teenagers.
 Your healthcare provider should check blood pressure in children and adolescents before starting SEROQUEL and during therapy.